AdobeDocs/campaign-classic.en/help/technotes/using/3-digit-browsers.md

 ---
 # 3-digit browser version impacts on Campaign web components {#version-100}

-Google, Mozilla are warning that Chrome and Firefox may break some websites due to their upcoming 3-digit versions.
+Google and Mozilla are warning that Chrome and Firefox may break some websites due to their upcoming 3-digit versions.

 Chrome v100 is set for release on **March 29, 2022**, and Firefox v100 on **May 3, 2022**.